OWASP/www-project-developer-guide/draft/05-security-requirements/01-security-requirements.md

 The SAMM [Security Requirements practice][samm-reqs] lists maturity levels of software security requirements that specify objectives and expectations.
-Choose the level that is appropriate for the organization and the development team, with the understanding that nay of these levels are perfectly acceptable.
+Choose the level that is appropriate for the organization and the development team, with the understanding that any of these levels are perfectly acceptable.

 The software security requirements maturity levels are: